VirtualBox/virtualbox/README.md

-# VBox REST API
+# VirtualBox Swagger/OpenAPI server

 ## Name
-VirtualBox REST API server
+VirtualBox Swagger/OpenAPI server

 ## Description
 The project is intended to help Virtualbox's users interact with VirtualBox server remotely.
 The standard example is web browser where user opens the home page of VirtualBox server and does some actions with VMs or get\set some information related to VMs.